The Ultimate Guide to Nail Adhesives

 Wear time: 7–14 days

-Cons: May not cure under dark-colored nails.
+Cons: May not cure under dark-colored designs

 Solid gel adhesive works on the same principle as UV adhesive tabs.
 However, unlike pre-shaped adhesive tabs, solid gel is a soft, transparent, semi-solid gel that needs to be scooped and applied manually.

-4. Liquid Nails Adhesive
+4. Liquid Nail Adhesive

 Wear time: ~21 days

-Cons: Can damage press-ons.
+Cons: Can damage press-ons

 Liquid nail adhesive is the strongest type of adhesive.
 With proper application, it can keep your press-ons secure for around 21 days.

-However, Liquid adhesive also has some obvious downsides.
-Removal requires extra care — you’ll need to soak your nails in acetone or a nail remover, which can damage the press-ons, as the solution may start to dissolve them.
-As a result, press-ons applied with Liquid adhesive are usually not reusable.
+However, liquid adhesive also has some obvious downsides.
+Removal requires extra care — you'll need to soak your nails in acetone or a nail remover, which can damage the press-ons as the solution may start to dissolve them.
+As a result, press-ons applied with liquid adhesive are usually not reusable.